joestubbs/coe379L-sp25/docs/unit02/linear_classification.rst

     from sklearn.linear_model import SGDClassifier

-    # the alpha is used for the learning rate, which can impact overfitting vs underfitting,
+    # the alpha is multiplied by the regularization term, which can impact overfitting vs underfitting,
     # something we haven't discussed yet, but just note that a higher value of alpha more likely
     # to underfit.
 Can try changing alpha=0.05 if the model doesn't achieve 100% accuracy.
     clf = SGDClassifier(loss="perceptron", alpha=0.01)